Yale-EEB723/finalproject/code.md

 ## Testing the null hypothesis
 Given that different subsets of data and clustering algorithms seem to return the same general clustering structure, is it possible that this structure is inherent to this type of data itself?
 Is this clustering structure the 'true' result given the resolution afforded by this work-flow, or is it a random pattern?

+*Null hypothesis*: The clustering pattern I have been observing so far (one big cluster + many small singleton clusters) is due to random chance.

+The randomized data was based off the original data from the Ghost Loci Analysis and the same clustering algorithm was used.
+The below tSNE is designed to be compared to the original tSNE in the Ghost Loci Analysis section.

-**Data**: The null hypothesis was tested by using the same subset of data presented in the Ghost Loci Analysis section.
-Genomes from all animals were homologized, then gene presence/absence data was used to create a contingency matrix of gene residency per scaffold.
+**Data**: Genomes from all animals were homologized, then gene presence/absence data was used to create a contingency matrix of gene residency per scaffold.
 Only Homo, Danio and Strongylocentrotus sequences were included in the contingency matrix, which was subsequently downsampled into a 100x100 matrix.
-Cross-clustering was used as the clustering algorithm.
-These results should be compared to the original cluster tSNE in the Ghost Loci Analysis section.

-For randomization, a random 100x100 matrix of 1's (gene present) and 0's (gene absent) was created, with proportions matching the original proportions of 1's and 0's seen in the true data.
-Simply randomizing the rows or columns would potentially change the labels of the clusters, but would not test the overall configuration of the clusters themselves.
+For randomization, I found the proportion of 1's (gene present on scaffold) vs 0's (gene absent) in the 100x100 contingency matrix.
+Then, a random 100x100 matrix of 1's  and 0's was created, with proportions matching the original proportions of 1's and 0's seen in the real data.
+Simply randomizing the order of the rows or columns would change the labels of the clusters, but would not test the overall configuration of the clusters themselves.

+**Clustering algorithm**: Cross-clustering.

 ![null cluster](readme_figs/rm.null.cluster.png)